Art / Books

 Flatland is described as a “satirical novella” taking place in a fictional, two-dimensional world.
 The people are squares, polygons and circles, and they all move in a single plane, unable to perceive a third dimension.
 This ingenius book is an excellent introduction to multiple dimensions, despite it being written in the 19th century.
 It is also occupied by the social characteristics of that time, such as women being regarded more inferior, providing a glimpse into 19th century societies.

-Logicomix (2009)
+LOGICOMIX (2009)

 This is a superbly original book that tells the story of Bernard Russell and the origins of computer science via comics.
 It’s a collaboration between the Greek author Doxiadis and the UC Berkeley professor Papadimitriou, that simplifies the story and provides an excellent account on how mathematic logic was quantified.